QMCSoftware/LDData/README.md

 8    # s = 8 dimensions
 10   # k = 10, so n = 2^10 = 1024 points
 31   # r = 31 digits
+1    # the first row is the most significant bit
 # The columns of gen. matrices C_1, ..., C_s, one matrix per line:
 1073741824   536870912  268435456  134217728  ...
 2012537125  1382645254  ...